adamlgreen/adamlgreen.github.io/questions.md

 #### Enhancement and History
 * What is enhancement?
 [Is it wrong](https://www.theatlantic.com/magazine/archive/2004/04/the-case-against-perfection/302927/)?
-* Choosing one's mate is an indirect form of genetic selection, one which everyone is OK with.
-Why are many people uncomfortable with genetic selection of embryos?
 * Is selecting against an embryo with a particular disorder (say, Down Syndrome) a tacit devaluation of the lives of those who have that disorder?
 * How do we reconcile the history of genetic selection with its modern potential for reducing suffering?
 * Where do we draw the line between disease-prevention and enhancement?